aws/aws-sam-cli/designs/intrinsics_design.md

 ### AWS::StackId

-Currently, there is no real way to figure this one out.
-It will be a randomly generated String
+This will be a static id used for local settings.

 ### AWS::StackName

-Currently, there is no real way to figure this one out.
-It will be a randomly generated String
+This will be a static id used for local settings.

 ### AWS::URLSuffix